chombo-discharge/chombo-discharge/doc/sphinx/source/GettingStarted.rst

 Visualization
 -------------

-PlasmaC writes it's output files to HDF5.
-Users can decide what data to output, as well as restrict plot depth to a certain AMR level.
+PlasmaC writes output files to HDF5.
+Users can decide what data to output, as well as restrict plot depth to a certain grid levels level.
 There are also options for including ghost cells in the output files.

 Our favorite tool for visualization is `VisIt <https://wci.llnl.gov/codes/visit/>`_, which can be freely downloaded.
 Our experience is that client-server visualization is beneficial for visualization of three-dimensional simulation data.
 For information on how to set up host profiles for VisIt, please contact your local guru or refer to the `VisIt documentation <http://visit-sphinx-user-manual.readthedocs.io/en/latest/index.html>`_.